 The annealing schedule and the genetic algorithm parameters that we used can clearly be optimized potentially increasing both methods' accuracy and performance.
 The use of heuristics in setting up the initial buffer configuration can decrease the number of steps needed for reaching the optimal.
-Finally, we would like to test and compare the methods' potential on similar problems especially involving parallel station production lines.
+The differing relative strengths of the two stochastic approaches could also be combined in the form of a hybrid algorithm.
+Such an algorithm could capitalize on the rapid convergence exhibited by the genetic algorithms to quickly arrive at an acceptably efficient solution pruning away dead-ends.
+It could then pass the quickly derived buffer configuration to a simulated annealing algorithm which would use it as a starting point for obtaining an optimal solution.